jamietre/ImageMapster/README.md

 ## Zepto Compatibility

 As of ImageMapster v1.3.2, ImageMapster contains full support for Zepto v1.2.0.
-The latest Zepto Compatiable version is [1.4.0](https://github.com/jamietre/ImageMapster/releases/tag/v1.4.0).
+The latest Zepto compatible version of ImageMapster is [1.5.0](https://github.com/jamietre/ImageMapster/releases/tag/v1.5.0).

 Prior to ImageMapster v1.3.2 and with any version of Zepto except v1.2.0, ImageMapster is unlikely to work as expected.
 In the early versions of ImageMapster, Zepto support was maintained, however due to changes in Zepto, as of v1.2.5 of ImageMapster, support for Zepto compatability was not maintained as it required too much effort and pushing ImageMapster forward with jQuery was the priority.